Regulators approve killing twice as many bears as originally allowed in Nevada hunt

 Caviglia did not respond to requests for comment.

+Nevada Current is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Nevada Current maintains editorial independence.
+Contact Editor Hugh Jackson for questions: info@nevadacurrent.com.
+Follow Nevada Current on Facebook and Twitter.

-The post Regulators approve killing twice as many bears as originally allowed in Nevada hunt appeared first on Nevada Current.
+The post Regulators approve killing twice as many bears as originally allowed in Nevada hunt appeared first on Utah News Dispatch.